awesome-foss/awesome-sysadmin/README.md

   - [Telegraf](https://github.com/influxdata/telegraf) - The plugin-driven server agent for collecting & reporting metrics.

 * Dashboards
-  - [Dashing](http://dashing.io/) - Ruby gem that allows for rapid statistical dashboard development.
-An all HTML5 approach allows for big screen displays in data centers or conference rooms.
   - [Facette](http://facette.io) - Time series data visualization and graphing software written in Go.
   - [Freeboard](https://github.com/Freeboard/freeboard) - A damn-sexy front-end real-time dashboard for the internet of things.
 Transforms raw JSON into delicious UI.
   - [Ganglia](http://ganglia.sourceforge.net/) - High performance, scalable RRD based monitoring for grids and/or clusters of servers.
 Compatible with Graphite using a single collection process.